 One-half cup of dried figs can increase your magnesium intake by 50 mg (13% DV).
 Figs are a delightful addition to a fruit salad, but they also are great as a cereal or yogurt topping or in smoothies.

 Green bell peppers

-One cup of green bell peppers provide 14.9 mg magnesium, which translates into 4 percent Daily Value.
+One cup of green bell peppers provides 14.9 mg magnesium, which translates into 4 percent Daily Value.
 Green bell peppers also are an excellent source of vitamin C and a good source of vitamin K.

-In addition to magnesium, which is available at 57.6 mg per cup, this vegetable also provides a very good amount of vitamin C and vitamin K. You can eliminate the slime associated with okra by soaking the vegetable in vinegar for 30 minutes before you cook it-just be sure to rinse the okra well and pat dry before cooking.
+In addition to magnesium, which is available at 57.6 mg per cup, this vegetable also provides a very good amount of vitamin C and vitamin K. You can eliminate the slime associated with okra by soaking the vegetable in vinegar for 30 minutes before you cook it just be sure to rinse the okra well and pat dry before cooking.
 You also can pre-cook okra by blanching, roasting, or sautéing and then adding the cooked okra to your recipe.

 These summertime treats provide 15.7 mg magnesium and 4% DV per cup.
 Peaches also are rich in anthocyanins, which are potent antioxidants that can help boost brain health, keep your liver healthy, help prevent cancer, improve vision, fight obesity, and support heart health, among other benefits.

 One cup of cooked spinach contains 157 mg (39% DV) of magnesium.
 Spinach can be enjoyed raw in salads or on sandwiches or cooked as a side dish, in casseroles, stir-fry, or in smoothies.